slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Create an embedding

 To create the embedding, we create a Keras Sequential model.
-Sequential means that each layer in the network has exactly one input (tensor) and one output (tensor).
+Sequential means that each layer in the network has exactly one input and one output.
 To define the embedding, we need 3 inputs:

 - input_dim: size of vocabulary
 - output_dim: number of dimensions the word should be embedded into
 - input_length: maximum length of a document

 The output_dim is the size of the output vectors for each word.
 For example, a output_dim = 2 means that every word is mapped to a vector with 2 elements, or features.
 These numbers can be chosen arbitrarily.
 A larger output_dim will have more features to train on, but will also be more computationally expensive.

+We can also add layers to the network to change the dimensions of the inputs for the next layer.
+These will be explored once we train the embeddings.

 ```python
 # create keras model